-Patriots influence across NFL creates challenge for team in free agency
+Patriots' influence across NFL creates challenge for team in free agency

 It is an acknowledgment that the receiver position needs an upgrade.

-Humphries checked off all the boxes in terms of the team's willingness to make a big financial investment -- age (25) and NFL experience, style of play, scheme fit.
+Humphries checked all the boxes in terms of the team's willingness to make a big financial investment: age (25) and NFL experience, style of play and scheme fit.
 After he was off the board, it was Beasley (29) and Golden Tate (31) as top slot options, and my sense is that the Patriots didn't seem to be as enthused at the same financial level.

 If they landed Humphries, it's hard to believe it wouldn't have coincided with an adjustment/increase for Julian Edelman.
-So I wonder if that could still be on the radar.
+So I wonder whether that could still be on the radar.

 Hello, Braxton Berrios.
 Could the 2018 sixth-round pick from Miami be the next Humphries?
 He spent his rookie season on injured reserve and has a nice opportunity ahead of him in New England.

-Similar to how the Patriots missed out on receiver Marvin Jones (Lions) in the offseason leading into their 2016 Super Bowl championship season, not landing their target doesn't mean the team can't recover and win big.
+Similarly to how the Patriots missed out on receiver Marvin Jones (Lions) in the offseason leading into their 2016 Super Bowl championship season, failing to land their target doesn't mean the team can't recover and win big.
 As Belichick often says, there are multiple ways to acquire players (e.g. trades, free agency, waiver wire), and the first game that counts isn't until early September.

 4. When the Browns acquired receiver Odell Beckham Jr. from the Giants early last week, the immediate reaction was that a Patriots-Browns season opener (probably on Sunday night) would have more appeal.
-I thought the Browns were a top candidate for that spot before the Beckham trade, but now I wonder if that game would have too much appeal to be the pick.
-The thinking is that the opener is going to draw a huge audience regardless of the opponent so the networks might prefer to save it for later in the year.
+I thought the Browns were a top candidate for that spot before the Beckham trade, but now I wonder whether that game would have too much appeal to be the pick.
+The thinking is that the opener is going to draw a huge audience regardless of the opponent, so the networks might prefer to save it for later in the year.
 Now, I wouldn't be surprised if a Patriots-Jets game picks up more momentum for that spot, especially with Le'Veon Bell landing in New York.

 5. With the Giants trading Beckham, and then signing Tate to a four-year, $37 million deal, it sparks a question as to their future plans with receiver Sterling Shepard, who enters the final year of his contract.
 Shepard is a Patriots-type receiver.
-Perhaps the Patriots could entice the Giants with a second-round draft pick, and then take the money they were going to invest in Humphries and direct it to a Shepard extension one year before he hits the market.
-Just thinking out loud on a potential win-win-win scenario for the two teams and player involved.
+Perhaps the Patriots could entice the Giants with a second-round draft pick, and then take the money they were going to invest in Humphries and direct it toward a Shepard extension one year before he hits the market.
+Just thinking out loud on a potential win-win-win scenario for the two teams and Shepard.

-6. It would be a great story if receiver Josh Gordon is ever reinstated to the NFL, as it would mean his rehabilitation went well, but that isn't something the Patriots can count on from a team-building perspective because of the fragile nature of the situation.
+6. It would be a great story if receiver Josh Gordon is ever reinstated to the NFL, as it would mean his rehabilitation was a success, but that isn't something the Patriots can count on from a team-building perspective because of the fragile nature of the situation.
 So even though the team made him an original-round tender as a restricted free agent, and is willing to take a $2 million salary-cap charge for it, the smartest approach for the Patriots is to build their pass-catching corps with the expectation Gordon isn't part of it, almost viewing it as a $2 million insurance policy.

-7. The Patriots have five of the first 102 picks in the 2019 draft (32, 56, 64, 98, 102), and with Flowers (Lions) and Trent Brown (Raiders) signing big deals in free agency this year, the club is projected to receive two third-round compensatory picks (per OverTheCap.com) in 2020.
-So that means the Patriots will have five picks in the first 100 or so slots in two straight drafts.
-That's significant ammunition, serving up a reminder that they are well positioned to keep feeding the pipeline while also acknowledging they need to be on the lookout for a potential heir to Brady and have draft capital to package if they find a target they want to pursue.
+7. The Patriots hold six of the first 101 picks in the draft (32, 56, 64, 73, 98, 101), and with Flowers (Lions) and Trent Brown (Raiders) signing big deals in free agency this year, the club is projected to receive two third-round compensatory picks (per OverTheCap.com) in 2020.
+So that means the Patriots project to have 11 total picks in the first 100 or so slots of the next two drafts.
+That's significant ammunition, serving up a reminder that they are well positioned to keep feeding the pipeline while also acknowledging they need to be on the lookout for a potential heir to Tom Brady and have draft capital to package if they find a target they want to pursue.

-8. From the media department: Unlike many clubs across the NFL, who hold news conferences to tout big free-agent signings, the Patriots take a different approach by forgoing them all together.
+8. From the media department: Unlike many clubs across the NFL that hold news conferences to tout big free-agent signings, the Patriots take a different approach by forgoing them all together.
 The players might be available on a conference call in future weeks, which is a low-key, no-frills approach reflective of the team's head coach.

 9. When Gregg Williams became Browns defensive coordinator in 2017, run-stuffing defensive tackle Danny Shelton wasn't viewed as a solid fit for his scheme, which was a catalyst for the Patriots to acquire Shelton last offseason.
 Now that Williams has moved on to the Jets, big-bodied defensive tackle Mike Pennel wasn't viewed as a solid fit for his scheme and didn't have his option picked up in New York, which led the Patriots to make him a free-agent priority.
-While things didn't work out as well as the Patriots hoped with Shelton, they'll try again with Pennel, as the back-to-back examples highlight how the club targets players whose value has lessened to their prior teams because of scheme changes.
+While things didn't work out as well as the Patriots had hoped with Shelton, they'll try again with Pennel, as the back-to-back examples highlight how the club targets players whose value had lessened for their prior teams because of scheme changes.

 10. The Patriots' locker room seemed like a good one in 2018, which was highlighted in public remarks by two players who landed elsewhere this offseason:

-Brown (introductory Oakland news conference): "I think what took my game to the next level, because I was playing pretty well in San Fran, was just going to an organization who believed in me, a locker room full of guys that believed in each other, pushed each other, we worked hard as a team every day, no egos.
+Trent Brown (in his introductory Oakland news conference): "I think what took my game to the next level, because I was playing pretty well in San Fran, was just going to an organization who believed in me, a locker room full of guys that believed in each other, pushed each other, we worked hard as a team every day, no egos.
 My confidence shot through the roof."

-Allen (via Sirius XM NFL Radio): "The fun in this game comes in winning, but it also comes with the people you have around you ...
+Allen (via Sirius XM NFL Radio): "The fun in this game comes in winning, but it also comes with the people you have around you. ...
 When you have something special in the locker room, where the guys love each other, where the guys care for one another, you're able to go out there with great coaching and accomplish feats like that, going on the road to beat a Kansas City team and then going to the Super Bowl and going up against a team that everybody picked would be in that game, and beating them; the locker room is so special, full of guys that love the game of football, that love going to work, and that love each other."